Nagelfar/RestaurantKata/README.md

 Your focus should ly on bringing value to the guest, and not on building a perfect distributed system!

 We build each actor as a standalone application and connect them together to form a distributed system.
-The existing customer application will act as representation of the user and connect to your application.
+The existing customer application will act as a representation of the user and connect to your application.
 To keep things simple from a technical point of view, the following guidelines should be respected:

-- each actor is implemented as independent runnable application, and it can be started with a simple CLI command
+- each actor is implemented as an independent runnable application, and it can be started with a simple CLI command
 - configuration parameters of an application can be set or overridden via environment variables
 - all communication is done via unsecured HTTP and the exposed port can be configured via a dedicated environment variable (e.g. `PORT` or `ASPNETCORE_URLS`)
 - log messages are written to the console / `STDOUT`